astonbitecode/j4rs/rust/README.md

 Accepted values are `debug`, `info`, `warn`, `error` and `disabled`.

+### Can I access private or protected methods of classes using `j4rs`?

+`j4rs` is not designed to interfere with Classes' access definitions.
+It calls Java just like normal Java code calls APIs of other packages.

+This keeps things simple, enforces cleaner code design, applies better security and behavior predictability and offers better compatibility with different JDK versions.

 ## More documentation

-In case you did not find what you wanted, you may have a look at these advanced j4rs use cases [here](../documentation/advanced_j4rs.md).
+If you did not find here what you wanted, you may have a look at these advanced j4rs use cases [here](../documentation/advanced_j4rs.md).

 ## Licence